openhab/openhab-addons/addons/binding/org.openhab.binding.amazondashbutton/README.md

 ## Discovery

+Background discovery is not supported as it is not possible to distinguish Dash buttons and other Amazon devices like Kindle, Fire TV or Echo.
-Background discovery is supported.
-Just press the button in order to put it into your inbox.
+You can start the discovery process explicitly for Dash button devices.
+While scanning just press the button in order to put it into your inbox.

+__ Caution:__  You have to be aware that other Amazon devices might pop up in your inbox if they send an ARP request while scanning for dash buttons.
+You can ignore that devices in your inbox.

 ## Thing Configuration